Niger Delta swamp forests

 The Niger Delta swamp forests is a tropical moist forest ecoregion in southern Nigeria.
 It consists of freshwater swamp forests in the Niger Delta of the Niger River.
-This swamp forest is the second largest in Africa, after the Congolian swamp forests.
+This swamp forest is the second largest in Africa after the Congolian swamp forests.
 Although there are large cities just outside the ecoregion, the area has been relatively isolated by the difficulty of building roads across the swamps, although this is changing with development of oil and logging industries.
 Scientific surveys have only begun in recent years, and new species were being identified into the 1990s.
+Crude oil exploration and pollution has been a threat to forests in the Niger Delta region.